interra/catalog-generate/README.md

 This is built off of <a href="https://github.com/orgs/react-boilerplate">React Boilerplate (ssr branch)</a>

-## Pre Pre Pre Dev Version
+## Pre Dev Version

-This is not yet ready to even play around with.
-Updates soon.
+This is a couple of weeks away from a point where an MVP is documented and up and running.
+Currently have an early POC here: http://healthdata-example.interra.io/.
+Once I have the collection pages working, the build pipeline fully built (95% there) and the basic docs up and running I will share and start taking PRs.

 ## Getting Started